achalbajpai/achalbajpai/README.md

 Computer Science Undergrad and Enthusiast
 -----------------------------------------

 Hey there!
-I'm Achal Bajpai, a second-year Computer Science undergrad at SRMIST Kattankulathur, specializing in Big Data Analytics.
+I'm Achal Bajpai, a second-year Computer Science undergrad specializing in Big Data Analytics.
 I'm passionate about web development and problem-solving.
 Check out my projects to see my coding journey, and let's connect to collaborate, learn, and contribute to the tech community!

 * 🖥️  See my portfolio at [My Portfolio](http://portfolio-website-cp.vercel.app/)
 * ✉️  You can contact me at [axhalb05@gmail.com](mailto:axhalb05@gmail.com)